Updated April 14, 2022

 AR is likely to find its way to yet more industries as it can add a great deal of value to the user experience.

 AR Is the Best Technology for Marketing

 Many business opportunities are opened up when AR technology is implemented in the marketing domain.
 When used creatively, this technology generates more loyalty and commitment to brands and products.

-For example, IKEA’s Place app enables potential customers to see how a dining table or bed will look in a particular place of their homes.
+For example, IKEA’s Place app enables potential customers to see how a dining table or bed will look in a particular place in their homes.